OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 ## Source code scanning tools

 There are scanning tools that can detect open source in software packages and automatically generate some information.
-For example, the Fopen sourceology project hosted by the Linux
+For example, the Fossology project hosted by the Linux
 Foundation has developed such a scanning tool.
-The Fopen sourceology tool is available under an open source license and can be freely used by anyone.
+The Fossology tool is available under an open source license and can be freely used by anyone.
 There are also other scanning tools available, with commercial licenses.
 It is recommended to use tools such as these to verify open source licenses in software packages during development and before shipping.

 Some scanning tools have the ability to generate reports based on the SPDX specification.
 These scanning tools are useful for generating information that can be directly included in the deliverables to a customer.